Newaluigi/Hackathon-1/README.md

 ## 🔨 **GO FURTHER**

 * Menu burger : add the close option or change the style (as https://codepen.io/Naito/embed/pgyOVm?default-tab=result&theme-id=299#css-box)
-* Tournament Card : one participate button is not aligned, refactor the card, add more card style
+* Tournament Card : one participate button is not aligned / refactor the card / add more card style
-* Tournament List : traduce the page in english, animate the hr as a lightsaber (https://codepen.io/lewisvrobinson/embed/OMNmJd?default-tab=result&theme-id=299#css-box) and reveal the actu section
+* Tournament List : traduce the page in english / animate the hr as a lightsaber (https://codepen.io/lewisvrobinson/embed/OMNmJd?default-tab=result&theme-id=299#css-box) revealing the actu section
 * Counter : add an event to reveal the participate button of a tournament card when the countdown is over
 * Character list : add some style ?
 * Tournament bracket : real interractivity
-* Game : integrate directly on the site, change for a race game ?
+* Game : integrate directly on the site / change for a race game ?

 <br />